theokeist/wmaker/doc/GLASS_AND_MODERN_UI_NOTES.md

-# Glass and Sonoma UI Modernization Guide
+# Glass and Modern UI Modernization Guide

-This guide merges the earlier glass/skeuomorphic roadmap and the Sonoma UI blueprint into a single reference.
+This guide merges the earlier glass/skeuomorphic roadmap and the Modern UI blueprint into a single reference.
 It explains how to evolve Window Maker's visuals—from rounded menus to vibrant translucent materials—while keeping the codebase lightweight and backward compatible.
 Each section calls out the relevant subsystems (wrlib, WINGs, the